ourownstory/neural_prophet/CONTRIBUTING.md

 2.Install libraries

    a. pip:This will allow users to quick install using pip.

     ```bash
     sudo apt install pip
     ```

-   b.For any ”name” not found try pytest.
+   b.For any ”name” not found try.

     ```bash
     pip install <name>
     ```